aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/AwsCredentials.md

 **Auto-refresh is NOT supported for:**
 - **Environment variables** - Even if they contain temporary credentials with a session token, these are static values that won't refresh
-- **Java system properties** - Static values that don't change
 - **Hardcoded credentials in `~/.aws/credentials` or `~/.aws/config`** - Even if these contain temporary credentials with expiration times, they're treated as static values and won't auto-refresh
+- **Boto2 config file (/etc/boto.cfg and ~/.boto)**

 ## Important Notes

 - Operations will fail with authentication errors if temporary credentials expire without being refreshed.
-- Environment variables and Java system properties take precedence over configuration files.
+- Environment variables take precedence over configuration files.
 If using a credential process or assume role configuration for automatic refresh, ensure these higher-priority sources are not set with static credentials.
 - For production deployments, use IAM roles (EC2 instance profiles, ECS task roles, Lambda execution roles) rather than long-term access keys or manually configured temporary credentials.

 ## Common Pitfalls to Avoid